11 Reasons the USA & the World Will End Within the Next 100 Years

 What is Your Plan?

 If any or most of this is likely, you should start working on a 10-50 year plan.
-As for me, I am already working some ideas.
+As for me, I am already working on some ideas.

 When people ask me: “What can we do?”
 I tell them, I think the most important factor to realize is you have a lot of control over your immediate environment.
 Your life, your family, and your local community, and if that is not enough, well it gets a lot more challenging, but I suspect it will be far more common in the next 10-20 years.

 As such, I think communities will start to develop outside of the mainstream system, especially as global risk mounts.
 E.g. GMO/organic, alternative medicine, rejection of govt./societally mandated programs, preppers, off-grid, home school/church, self-sustaining small communities, alternative crypto-currencies, crafting, private militias, etc… are all growing.
-Those are interesting localizing/independence led trends.
+Those are interesting localizing/independence-led trends.
 Most may be even more expensive and less effective/efficient but autonomy may have untold benefits.

 Leave a Comment